adityaprashar01/CaliX/README.md

 **Did this product find a real wedge in an ignored user segment, and is the loop strong enough to become a habit?**

 ## License

 This project is licensed under the MIT License.

 ## Pricing

 Calix uses a parent subscription model with a free tier, a ₹499/month premium plan, and a school pilot model.

 ## Safety

 Calix is designed with parent-linked child accounts, role separation, no open chat between kids, limited positive-only social interactions, and privacy-aware handling of minor data.
+For the fuller product framing, see **Safety and trust** above.